tc39/proposal-temporal/docs/calendar-draft.md

 	const isoDate = // a date in the ISO calendar with fields from object

 	if (typeof object.calendar === "string") {
+		// Note: Do we want this implicit escape hatch?
+If a lookup function is provided,
-		const calendar = options?.idToCalendar?.(object.calendar)
+		// maybe it should be treated as 100% authoritative. const calendar = options?.idToCalendar?.(object.calendar)
 			??
 Temporal.Calendar.idToCalendar(id);  // call intrinsic
 		if (!calendar) {